 On December 28, 2020, Loujain al-Hathoul was convicted of terrorism-related offences and sentenced to five years and eight months in prison.
 She was released from prison on February 10, 2021.
 Loujain has been released, but she is not free.
 She is subject to three years probation which prevents her from continuing her activism.
 She is banned from travel outside Saudi Arabia for five years.
 She appealed her conviction and remains on trial while her appeal is heard by the court.
 Loujain may have been released from prison, but she is far from free.

-While all of the women human rights defenders have been released from prison, many were convicted on bogus charged.
+While many of the women have been released from prison, all either continue to face charges or have been convicted of bogus crimes.
 None are free to continue their activism or travel outside Saudi Arabia.
 No one has been brought to account for their allegations of torture and other ill treatment.

 In August 2019, Saudi Arabian newspapers announced major reforms to several laws easing some of the major restrictions which are imposed on women as part of the country’s repressive male guardianship system.
 The reforms will allow women the right to obtain a passport that should make it possible for them to travel without the permission of a male guardian.
 They also give women equal rights to lead household and some family-related matters.
 Saudi Arabia must follow up on crucial reforms announced today to address women’s rights by ending its persecution of women human rights defenders and immediately and unconditionally releasing those who are currently detained for their peaceful activism.